Corruptions of Supervised Learning Problems: Typology and Mitigations: Introduction

-We observed a continued surge of research papers dedicated to specific models of corruption, predominantly relying on explanations of changes and invariance in specific probabilities.
+We observed in the previous section a continued surge of research papers dedicated to specific models of corruption.
 In \cref{tab:corr-model-intro}, we provide a non-comprehensive list of such models that can be conceptualized as corruption in our sense.
 Rather than adding to this already diverse landscape, we propose a taxonomy to systematically organize them.
 This taxonomy serves as a comprehensive map of probabilistic corruption models, currently absent in the field.
 Our approach distinguishes itself from the majority of papers in this line, which often propose new corruption models and tailored mitigation algorithms.
 We, on the other hand, explore their mitigation without the aim of introducing a new algorithm, but for gaining a deeper understanding of theory behind the existing ones.
 Details about our contributions are summarized in the following.